Data Analyst Career Path: How to Start and Career Progression in 2024

 Analytics Internships

-Internships are another great way to amass portfolio projects.
-Experience working with a real-world client and communicating your findings shows you are not only schooled in data analysis techniques, but that you have the soft skills needed to push your findings through and create real change.
+Data analyst internships are another great way to amass portfolio projects.
+Experience working with a real-world client and communicating your findings shows you are not only schooled in data analysis techniques but that you have the soft skills needed to push your findings through and create real change.

 Networking